Salmonella: What Is It?

 Salmonella: Cancer Fighter?

-For all the terrible, harmful things this bacteria causes, it’s worth considering one way they may actually be used for our benefit.
+For all the terrible, harmful things this bacterium causes, it's worth considering one way they may actually be used for our benefit.
 A scientist in California is studying whether he can turn these nasty bugs into cancer fighters.
 Professor Jeff Hasty of UC San Diego has engineered the bacteria to remove their disease-causing tendencies and replace them with the power to attack cancer tumors.

 If they are as successful in humans as they have been in mice, these engineered cells could have further medical uses beyond cancer treatment.
 They could be programmed to release drugs at predictable times, which could help people with common ailments like diabetes and high blood pressure.